Santoriellor/cas-oop-project/README.md

 - Postgres: user=demo_user, pass=demo_pass, db=demo_db
 - Spring Boot: application.yml

-To run the locally:
+To run the locally (development):
-- `docker compose -f docker-compose.dev.yml up --build`
+- `docker compose -f docker-compose.dev.yml up --build -d` (the backend will be available on http://localhost:8080, might take a while to build the image)